Olympic Lifting For Baseball Players

 Olympic Lift Injury Risk Is Severely Overblown

 Now let’s take a look at the claims about the high risk of injury.
 No exercise is completely risk free, but there is no evidence of a pattern of injury in olympic weightlifting.
 Baseball players are not blowing their arms out from olympic lifts or their variations.
 Many high level athletes in the NFL, NHL and MLB incorporate these lifts for their performance benefits and I have seen no evidence of a pattern of injury.
-In fact, according to two 6 year studies professional baseball has a higher pattern of injury than elite Olympic weightlifters.
+In fact, it is a criterion in most major American sports.
+This is evidenced by 88% of National Football League (11), 100% of National Hockey League (12), and 95% of National Basketball Association (13) strength and conditioning coaches surveyed reporting the utilization of the weightlifting movements in the training of their athletes.
+The irony is you have a better chance of getting injured playing baseball than olympic weightlifting!
+According to two 6 year studies professional baseball has a higher pattern of injury than elite Olympic weightlifters.

 Injury Rate of Olympic Lifters